USC beat UCLA 80-67 to end 4-game skid in crosstown rivalry

-LOS ANGELES — Nick Rakocevic had 21 points and 12 rebounds, Bennie Boatwright added 21 points and Southern California pulled away in a dominant second half to beat UCLA 80-67 on Saturday, snapping a four-game skid in the crosstown rivalry.
+LOS ANGELES — Bennie Boatwright worked and waited seven months for moments like he had Saturday.

+No wonder he was smiling after he scored 21 points and Southern California pulled away in a dominant second half to beat UCLA 80-67, snapping a four-game skid in the crosstown rivalry.

+Rakocevic had 21 points and 12 rebounds for the Trojans, who led by 26 points in the second half.

+“We just took it to them in the second half,” Mathews said.
+“It was personal for all of us.”

-Jonah Mathews added 16 points for the Trojans (10-8, 3-2 Pac-12), who ended a two-game losing streak while winning their fifth straight home game.
-He had four 3-pointers and Boatwright hit five of USC’s 12.
+Mathews added 16 points for the Trojans (10-8, 3-2 Pac-12), who ended a two-game losing streak while winning their fifth straight home game.
+He had four 3-pointers and Boatwright hit a season-high five of USC’s 12.

+“A lot of really good play by them and not a lot of good defense by us,” UCLA interim coach Murry Bartow said.
+“They played zone most of the game, and we didn’t attack it very well.
+They just spurted out on us.
+That was just a bad run for us in the second half.”

 Prince Ali and Jaylen Hands scored 15 points each for UCLA (10-8, 3-2).
 Kris Wilkes added 13 points.